keeneyetact/retroBoard/README.md

 ### Version 4.9.1 (unreleased)

+- Add better GDPR compliance, with the right to be forgotten: allows a user to delete all of their data
 - Add the ability for users to signal if they are done with their posts, to help the moderator
 - ⏫ Upgrading dependencies